open-stage/blender-dmx-web/content/docs/Rendering.md

 ### Beam

-BlenderDMX is generating two styles of light output.
+BlenderDMX Addon is generating two styles of light output.
 The lense is rendered as an emitter material and the beam is rendered as a spot light.

 The default 3D view viewport shading in Blender is Solid, you cannot see neither the emmiter nor the beam: